 The station building was designated an important cultural property in 2003, then successfully preserved and restored in 2012.

-4. It’s the site of the assassination of one prime minister and the attempted assassination of another
+4. Tokyo Station is the site of the assassination of one prime minister and the attempted assassination of another

 In 1921, Prime Minister Takashi Hara was stabbed to death by a radical conservative in front of the south wing of the station after he arrived to board a train for Kyoto.
 Hara was the first Christian prime minister in Japan and allowed some degree of cultural freedom in Japan’s colonies, particularly Korea, by permitting for the first time, a school curriculum that featured Korean language and history.
 He won few supporters, since Koreans thought his measures were inadequate and Japanese thought they were excessive.
 Thus, he was assassinated by right-wing railroad switchman, Konichi Nakaoka.